Table of Contents

 A pathology report is an important document that guides diagnostic and prognostic decisions.
-Accurate documentation of pathology reports is therefore very critical to provide appropriate and high quality patient care.
+Accurate documentation of pathology reports is therefore critical to provide appropriate and high-quality patient care.
+Outsourcing to reliable medical transcription services helps in generating error-free pathology records.
 Incomplete and inaccurate pathology reports can have a negative impact on patient care.
 Clinical research reviews show that even minor typographic errors can greatly change the meaning of a report.
 Let’s take a look at the types of errors that commonly occur and how these can be prevented.

 Pathology errors are divided into three types according to their occurrence during the three phases of analysis such as pre-analytic, analytic and post-analytic.